``Where

 And I want you to conquer it.

-If you are addicted to porn you are working to remove yourself from
+If you are addicted to porn you are putting

 "the gene pool."
 You are making yourself less marriageable, less